 Sin Mog's Dancha: Uncovering the Mystery

-This post will be one that "grows". so the mystery will not be uncovered just yet.
-However, I think a careful observer will find these videos fascinating and they should provide some insight.
+post will be one that "grows". so the mystery will not be uncovered just yet.
+However, I think a careful observer will find these videos fascinating and they should provide some

 I hope that you will find these videos informative.